The Royal Mental Hygiene Challenge Resource Toolkit

 Step 4: Choose a calendar design - there is no wrong answer here!

-Step 5: Spend at least 10 minutes daily from for 31 days on one of our mental hygiene practices (these 10 minutes can be done all at once or in shorter intervals - it's up to you!).
+Step 5: Spend at least 10 minutes daily for 31 days on one of our mental hygiene practices (these 10 minutes can be done all at once or in shorter intervals - it's up to you!).

 This toolkit contains everything you need to participate in The Royal Mental Hygiene Challenge.
 Click the navigation tabs at the top of this page to explore the full toolkit, or check out the video below to familiarize yourself with the concept of mental hygiene.